Thursday, February 19, 2026

 Holi (India and Nepal): Celebrated predominantly in India, Holi marks the arrival of spring and the triumph of good over evil.
 It involves colorful powder throwing, water fights, music, dancing, and the sharing of sweets.

-St. Patrick's Day (Ireland and global Irish communities): Celebrated on March 17th, it honors Ireland's patron saint, St. Patrick.
+St. Patrick's Day (Ireland and global Irish communities, March 17th): Honors Ireland's patron saint, St. Patrick.
 Festivities include parades, wearing green attire, traditional music, dancing, and enjoying Irish foods and drinks.
+Grab some ideas here.

 Nowruz (Persian New Year): Celebrated by Persian and Central Asian communities, Nowruz marks the first day of spring and the Persian New Year.
 It involves special dishes, cultural performances, and rituals symbolizing renewal and rebirth.